After Giving Birth: Changing Expectations for Parents

 Not always rosy

 Most new mothers experience some form of the baby blues.
 These mood swings are caused by hormonal shifts in your body.
 Stress due to the recent changes in your life and lack of sleep also have an effect.
-The baby blues may last a few days or even weeks.
+The baby blues may last a few days or up to 2 weeks.
 You may feel a sense of loss, frustration, or anger.
 Or you may be sad that having a baby isn’t what you’d imagined.
 Sometimes a birth triggers childhood memories or reminds you about the death of a loved one.

 Balancing the blues